“Should I update my website’s content for SEO, and if so, which content?”

 6) Profit

-The goal of doing all of this work is not to feel good about it or *waves hands* “SEO my site”.
+The goal of doing all this work is not to feel good about it or *waves hands* “SEO my site”.

 The goal of SEO, of any digital marketing channel, is to make money.
 If we’re not working on things that make us more money, why do them?

-So, you need to make sure you’re tracking the results.
-Whether it’s your site or a client’s, I recommend making annotations in Google Analytics so you can look back at what happened when traffic changes.
+Whether it’s your site or a client’s, I recommend tracking these updates somewhere so that you can look back at what happened when traffic changes.
 Sometimes it goes down and you should know that, but if it goes up you should know the changes that were made as well so that you can do more of them to further improve results!

 Also make sure that you are tracking results in Google Analytics so you can track the hopeful increase in conversions back to this content updating work you’ve done.

-So should you update your content?
+So, should you update your content?

 After reading all of this and understanding why and how to update your content for SEO, should you do it?